sandhyayadavalli/alertnotifier/README.md

 dashboard** — that watches a stream of entity events, flags the risky ones, and records every decision.
 Point it at any source (a synthetic generator now; a CSV, log stream, or API later) without touching the engine.
-See [PLAN.md](PLAN.md) for the full build plan and the generic anomaly taxonomy.
+See [PLAN.md](PLAN.md) for the full build plan and the genric anomaly taxonomy.

 > The default dataset is **synthetic**.
 What the project demonstrates is the
 > engineering: a clean pipeline, detection you can *measure* (real